Onrust Dock of 5,000 tons: Characteristics

 The dock had four centrifugal pumps with a total capacity of 3,200 m3 water per hour.
 The engines were directly connected to the pumps.
 These had a 330 mm diameter cylinder with a stroke of 300 mm making 180 revolutions per minute.
 The boilers were of the Cornwallis system with Galloway pipes.
 The boilers had a 2 m diameter and were 9.50 m long, the steam pressure was 5 atm.
 In case of defects to a pump, the other pumps could take over its job.

 Service

 At Onrust

-On 23 October 1880 Onrust Dock of 5,000 tons arrived at Onrust Island from Surabaya.
-She now entered regular service for some time.
+On 23 October 1880, Onrust Dock of 5,000 tons arrived at Onrust Island from Surabaya and entered regular service for some time.
 In 1881 the dock serviced the 3,500t unprotected cruiser HNLMS Koningin Emma der Nederlanden, the Evertsen-class frigate Zeeland and the Watergeus.
 In January 1882 the ironclad HNLMS Prins Hendrik der Nederlanden was docked, one of the objectives of the construction of the dock.
 Apart from the bigger ships she also served small warships like the Siak and commercial vessels.